Configure AWS Route53 Health Checks

 Name: tf-test-health-check

-Verify response body contains expected content
+Verify response body content with string matching

 import * as pulumi from "@pulumi/pulumi";